learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 ## Objectives

-1. Code an `h1` tag in `index.html`
+1. Code an `a`nchor tag that defines an HTML hyperlink.
-2. Make the inner text of the `h1` Hello, World!

 ## Instructions

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+Add an `a` tag with the inner text of `Flatiron School` anywhere in the file.
+Then set the `href` attribute of your new link element to `https://flatironschool.com`.

 You can run the tests with this lab via `learn`.
-Read the error messages in your tests, they contain hints!
+Make sure you save the file before running the test suite.
+Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing your work in the browser